Indigenous Bike Program

 This program is made possible by the generous support of our partners who share our commitment to community and positive change through bikes.
 Past partners include the Reserves Education Authority, local schools, the Ontario Provincial Police, and Moose Bicycles.

 We're always looking to build new meaningful partnerships that help us expand our impact.
 Interested in partnering with us?
-Send us an email!
+Send an email to tammy.heidbuurt@newhopecommunitybikes.com!

-The Ice Road Challenge is an unforgettable winter cycling fundraiser hosted by New Hope Community Bikes, in partnership with the Ontario Provincial Police.
-Held in Northern Ontario, this unique event takes riders across frozen roads and snowy landscapes in a fun but challenging ride that tests both strength and resilience.
+The Ice Road Challenges are two unforgettable winter cycling fundraisers hosted by New Hope Community Bikes, in partnership with local community leaders and supported by the Ontario Provincial Police.
+Held in Northern Ontario, these two unique events takes riders across frozen roads and snowy landscapes in a fun but challenging ride that tests both strength and resilience.